medusajs/medusa/docs/content/quickstart/quick-start.md

 - [S3](../add-plugins/s3.md)
 - [DigitalOcean Spaces](../add-plugins/spaces.md)

-### Server Configurations

-It's important to configure your Medusa server properly and learn how environment variables are loaded.

-You can learn more about configuring your server and loading environment variables in the [Configure your Server documentation](../usage/configurations.md).

 ## What's next :rocket:

-- Install the [Next.js](../starters/nextjs-medusa-starter.md) or [Gatsby](../starters/gatsby-medusa-starter.md) storefronts to set up your ecommerce storefront quickly.
+- Install the [Next.js](../starters/nextjs-medusa-starter.md) or [Gatsby](../starters/gatsby-medusa-starter.md) storefronts to set up your ecommerce storefront.
 - Install the [Medusa Admin](../admin/quickstart.md) to supercharge your ecommerce experience with easy access to configurations and features.
 - Check out the [API reference](https://docs.medusajs.com/api/store) to learn more about available endpoints available on your Medusa server.
 - Install [plugins](https://github.com/medusajs/medusa/tree/master/packages) for features like Payment, CMS, Notifications, among other features.